OpenEvalProject/evals/manuscripts/elife-83623/v2/manuscript.md

 The two-image FRC curves were calculated from each pair of images at each pixel size and SEM angle.
 Briefly, the cross-correlation between both images in the Fourier domain within frequency bands was determined, and the cross-correlation values were plotted against the frequency.
 The frequency was normalised against the maximum frequency values for each image to enable direct comparison between images.
 The normalised frequency at which the cross-correlation falls below 0.143 was determined, which is represented as rref for the two-image FRC, and rco1 for the uncalibrated one-image FRC.
 The one-image FRC curves were obtained for each of the images in the pair using the checkerboard sampling approach described in the work of Koho et al.

-A calibration curve was fitted to the plot of rco1rref vs. rco1 (Figure 4—figure supplement 1).
+A calibration curve was fitted to the plot of $\frac{r_{co1}}{r_{ref}}$ vs. $r_{co1}$ (Figure 4—figure supplement 1).
 Application of this calibration factor to the one-image FRC curve shifted the curve to match the gold-standard two-image FRC measure, so the resolution value from the one-image FRC was comparable to the reference measurement (Figure 4—figure supplement 1).
 The original implementation of Koho et al. was modified to include this calibration so that it would be applicable to SEM images.
 This modified one-image FRC code is available as part of Quoll, an open-source Python package (Ho, 2022).

-## Shift measurement
+#### Shift measurement

 One µm PEG beads were used (see previous section).
 Argon 30 kV 200 pA was used.
 SEM images were acquired using 1.2 kV 6.25 pA exposing for 100 s.
 In order to reduce the charging artefact, we use line integration of 25.

 To adequately calculate the extent to which the samples shift during tilting, SIFT landmark placement in Fiji/ImageJ 2.3.0/1.53q was used to automatically place matching landmarks between pairs of adjacent Z slices.
-The Euclidean distance was calculated between each pair of landmarks with the formula:d=x2-x12+y2-y12
+The Euclidean distance was calculated between each pair of landmarks with the formula:

+$$
+d=\sqrt{x_{2}-x_{1}^{2}+y_{2}-y_{1}^{2}}
+$$

 The Euclidean distance between landmarks was divided by the diagonal length of the FOV of the image, to ensure a fair comparison between images of different sizes.

-## Depth of field
+#### Depth of field

 A tin ball sample was used and, with the focus fixed, the stage height was adjusted in ~5 µm increments to obtain a through-focus series of images.
 The FRC method was applied to each of these to estimate the average resolution, giving a clear minimum (Figure 4—figure supplement 4, Bäuerlein and Baumeister, 2021).
 The depth of field was then taken as the distance through which no significant change in the image resolution was measured.
 This was carried out by a two-tailed, two-sample equal variance t-test with a confidence interval of 95% between the measured resolutions at each stage position with the stage position with the lowest measured resolutions.
 For both 1 and 2 kV, four-stage positions were found to be statistically similar (marked with asterisks in Figure 4—figure supplement 4), so the depth of field was therefore estimated to be ~20 µm.

-## Sphericity (3D)
+#### Sphericity (3D)

 From the images obtained, an average size of the beads can be extracted and compared with manufacturer’s values.
 Assuming the beads are perfectly spherical, the images are expected to show a cross-section of the bead as being circular.
 Mathematically, the area covered by the bead is expected to be consistent with the area of a circle with a varying radius along the perpendicular slice direction.
-This can be derived from the sphere equation, and the area is equal to:Az=d22-αz-zc2
+This can be derived from the sphere equation, and the area is equal to:

+$$
+Az=\frac{d}{2}^{2}-\alphaz-z_{c}^{2}
+$$

-with d being the diameter of the bead, z the slice coordinate, and zc the height centre position of the bead.
-The parameter α was added here to consider potential coefficient error in the milling thickness, which in a perfectly calibrated milling-capable microscope would be exactly 1.
+with $d$ being the diameter of the bead, $z$ the slice coordinate, and $z_{c}$ the height centre position of the bead.
+The parameter $\alpha$ was added here to consider potential coefficient error in the milling thickness, which in a perfectly calibrated milling-capable microscope would be exactly 1.
 In each image slice the beads were manually annotated in Napari, and the connected components tool in plugin pyclesperanto (Sofroniew et al., 2022) (https://github.com/clEsperanto/pyclesperanto_prototype) was used to collect the 2D area of each bead from the number of pixels, and plotted as a function of slice as dots, for each of the methods used.
 The 2D area of each bead was collected from the number of pixels, and plotted as a function of slice as dots, for each of the methods used.
-The respective lines represent optimised Az (https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) curves, with parameters d, zc, and α being allowed to vary for each of the beads independently.
+The respective lines represent optimised $Az$ (https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) curves, with parameters $d$, $z_{c}$, and $\alpha$ being allowed to vary for each of the beads independently.

-## Circularity (2D) (Chlamydia-infected cells)
+#### Circularity (2D) (Chlamydia-infected cells)

 Bacteria were manually segmented, and the outline analysed using the ‘Analyze Particles’ tools from FIJI (Schindelin et al., 2012).
 The average and standard deviation were then calculated and shown in Figure 4.

-## Charging artefact mitigation
+#### Charging artefact mitigation

 Segmentation of charging centres was completed using a FastAI version 1.06 (Howard and Gugger, 2020) implementation of a 2D U-Net (Ronneberger et al., 2015).
 The U-Net was initially set up with an encoder based in resnet34 and training was done on 256 pixel × 256 pixel patches of 1024 test images and respective manually segmented labels, with and without artefacts at a ratio of 1:1.
 Then, this data was split into training (80%) and validation (20%) data.
 The preprocessing transforms used were FastAI’s package defaults and with imagenet normalisation.
 The loss function used was binary cross entropy (bce) applied to the logits, and weight decay was set initially to 0.01.
 A total of 10 epochs were run resulting in IoU score in the validation data of 0.90.
 This model was then used to automatically segment the charging artefacts of the whole data volume.
 Manual correction of this segmentation was undertaken and then compared using Dice coefficient (Dice, 1945) to the automated segmentation.
 The segmented and manually adjusted dataset was used for subsequent work.
 After segmentation, local areas near charging centres were assessed on a row-by-row basis, both from the top and bottom of the image.
 Areas with charging artefacts were then filtered using the average of the previous 20 rows.
-The following smoothly varying continuous functions were then fitted and subtracted from the filtered data line (https://github.com/rosalindfranklininstitute/chafer) (Perdigao, 2023): ,fleft=A(1e(x−x0σ)+1−1), fright=A(−1e(x−x0σ)+1)
+The following smoothly varying continuous functions were then fitted and subtracted from the filtered data line (https://github.com/rosalindfranklininstitute/chafer) (Perdigao, 2023):

+$$
+f_{left}=A(\frac{1}{e^{(\frac{x−x_{0}}{\sigma})}+1}−1), f_{right}=A(\frac{−1}{e^{(\frac{x−x_{0}}{\sigma})}+1})
+$$

-with A, x0, and σ being parameters to be fitted, and functions f fitted on the left of the labelled artefact, and f fitted on the right side.
+with $A$, $x_{0}$, and $\sigma$ being parameters to be fitted, and functions $f_{}$ fitted on the left of the labelled artefact, and $f_{}$ fitted on the right side.
 Other smoothing functions (gauss tail, exponential, 1/x) were tested but these gave far better overall results both in fitting to the shape of the horizontal tails and algorithmically successful in finding optimal solutions.

 In total, 117 charge centres were identified during segmentation of the S. cerevisiae dataset.
 At each of these charging centres, an average line profile of the grey values in both the X and Y directions was taken.
 For the horizontal line profiles, the box over which the line profiles were averaged was 1× the charging centre diameter in height and 9× in width, while for the vertical line profiles, it was 1× in width and 9× in height.
 The box size was chosen empirically to capture the full extent of the charging artefact.
 Due to the presence of other charge centres nearby or to the edges of the image, 20 charging centres were assessed fully.

-## Videos
+#### Videos

 All videos were aligned using SIFT (Lowe, 2004) and filtered using a mean (2 pixels) filter using either Fiji/ImageJ 2.3.0/1.53q or Amira 2020.2.
 The data acquisition parameters of the SEM are described in the FIB/SEM section.

-## Manual segmentation and quantification
+#### Manual segmentation and quantification

 Amira Version 2020.2 (Thermo Fisher Scientific) was used to align and segment the dataset.
 The alignment was performed using the DualBeamWizard and segmentation was carried out manually.
 For volume/surface rendering, the object corresponding to each segmentation was exported as tiff stacks and visualised in 3D viewer in Fiji (Schindelin et al., 2012).
 For the quantification, the object containing the manually segmented boundary was exported from Amira as tiff stacks.
 These stacks were converted to binary 3D masks and ImageJ 3D object counter was run on the ROI.
 Results exported as a .csv document for analysis in Excel (Microsoft).

-## Semi-automated segmentation
+#### Semi-automated segmentation

 Automated segmentation of mitochondria within the serial pFIB/SEM dataset of heart tissue was performed using the SuRVos2 workbench (Pennington et al., 2022).
 Manual annotation of two ROIs containing mitochondria from two different areas of the dataset was carried out.
 The first ROI contained a representative morphology and contrast of mitochondria (dimension 136 × 1058 × 1123) and the second contained a less representative appearance of mitochondria (dimensions 136 × 582 × 611).
 For the U-Net training, three labels were used to label cytoplasm, organelle, and charging artefact.
 In total, 21% of the original volume was annotated.
 However, an initial crop removed an unusable portion of the image around the edges before annotation and segmentation.
 Consequently, the total amount of the usable data that was annotated for training the U-Net was 31% of the cropped area.
 After the U-Net prediction, manual annotation was added (time <1 hr) to separate out large features such as the red blood cells and the GIS front to produce the final segmentation.